Here is a look at the life of legendary golfer Arnold Palmer.

 Proposed to his first wife after knowing her for three days.

-Is a licensed jet pilot and flies a Cessna Citation X.
+Was a licensed jet pilot and flew a Cessna Citation X.

 1954 - Wins the United States Golf Association Amateur Championship.

 November 1954 - Turns pro and signs a sponsorship contract with Wilson Sporting Goods.

 1958, 1960, 1962, 1964 - Wins The Masters.

 1971 - Buys the Latrobe Country Club, the same course where he learned to play golf.

 1974 - Inducted into the World Golf Hall of Fame.

 1980 - Wins the Seniors Championship, his first event on the Seniors Tour.